telerik/xamarin-forms-docs/controls/checkbox/features/checkbox-key-features.md

 ## Stroke Width Customization

-The RadCheckBox control exposes **StrokeWidth** property that specifies the width of the lines with which the Checkbox element is drawn.
+The RadCheckBox control exposes a **StrokeWidth** property that specifies the width of the lines with which the Checkbox element is drawn.
 It affects the outline of the control as well as the check mark.

-Here is a sample example how you can apply the stroke width property:
+Here is an example how you can apply a stroke width value:

 <snippet id='checkbox-key-features-strokewidth-xaml'/>